williams-cs-web/williams-cs-web.github.io/README.md

-# Development for the Williams Computer Science Department Webpage
+# Staging Ground for the Williams Computer Science Department Webpage

 This repository provides code for updating and deploying the homepage for the Williams College Computer Science Department.

 ## Adding content

-To make the webpage easier to update, much of the content is separated from the Javascript code.
+To make the webpage easier to update and maintain, much of the content is separated from the Javascript code.
 Here's how to add various types of content to the webpage:

 ### Adding a person to the About Us page: